When stress at work threatened to overwhelm me, I’d perform a calming ritual.

 Type this equation into a spreadsheet such as Google Docs or Microsoft Excel, and you’ll get $512,775.

 What does this mean?

 If you’re 45 years old, spend $45,000 a year, and have $512,775 in your retirement portfolio, you are now Coast FI.

 Again, this doesn’t mean you can retire right now because you still need to earn enough to cover your $45,000 a year in spending.
-But it means if you stop contributing, you’ll still have enough to retire on later.
+But it means if you stop contributing, you could still have enough to retire on later.

-Note that the results depend on your best guesses (estimates), and you should re-calculate frequently to make sure you are still on track.
+Note that the results depend on your best guesses (estimates), and you should re-calculate frequently to ensure you are still on track.